-Thank you for choosing CAPA International Education.
+Thank you for choosing CAPA The Global Education Network.
 We hope you enjoyed your program abroad and have returned home excited about the skills and knowledge you have gained while away.
 Studying abroad is a life changing experience, and some of the learning you've had will not be evident right away.
 Over time you will realize that your overseas experience not only enhanced your academic learning, but also your personal development.
 And, if you did an internship, the career enhancement potential is even more significant.

 We have put together a number of resources below that we hope will help you with your future endeavors.
 Some are geared towards career development, while others will allow you to stay connected to CAPA and your fellow alums.
 Send us your feedback if there is something you would like to see us do for you now that you are a part of the global CAPA community!
 And consider joining our CAPA Alumni LinkedIn page to keep in touch.